xguhx/NodeJS-Complete-Course---Shop/README.md

 > When finishing a purchase, user will be prompt to pay (Mock payment using STRIPE)

 > User can see his orders and download invoices in PDF.

+---

+Feel free to send me a message if you have an idea on how to improve this App.
+Also feel free to contribute!

+Thank you fo reading!